Saidpur, Badaun: Demographics

 As of the 2001 India census, Saidpur had a population of 13,717.
 Males constituted 52% of the population and females 48%.
 Saidpur had an average literacy rate of 40%, lower than the national average of 59.5%.
 Male literacy was 46% and female literacy was 34%.
 18% of the population is under six years of age.
 According to some estimates, 90% of the population is Muslim and 10% is Hindu.

 Culture

 The large Muslim population celebrates Islamic festivals, especially Eid-ul Adha and Eid-ul Fitr.
 The people celebrate Ramadan, Eid al Adha and Eid al Fitr.
 There are fourteen mosques and one temple in Saidpur.
-Saidpur has an old horse fair (Numaaish named Agha Sahab Wala Purana Kissan Mela organised by people of Khanchi thrice in a year.
-People come from every part of India for business of horse.
+Saidpur has an old horse fair (Numaaish named Agha Sahab Wala Purana Kisan Mela organised by people of Khanchi thrice a year.
+People come from every part of India for the business of horses.